Lucy Hale: Artistry

-Advocacy
+Personal life

+Hale has struggled with anxiety, depression and eating disorders, discussing the latter in August 2012.
+She also struggled with addiction, having started drinking at 14 and attempting to quit alcohol on several occasions.
+In an episode of The Diary of a CEO podcast, Hale said: "I just held on to that belief that the real Lucy came out when she was drinking.
+It also quieted my mind... my brain just doesn't shut off and it's exhausting.
+I was a textbook binge drinker, blackout, wouldn't remember what I did or what I said, which is scary."
+In January 2024, Hale announced that she was two years sober from alcohol.

+In her free time, Hale enjoys hiking, yoga, and Pilates.

+Activism

 On September 14, 2024, Hale received the Humanitarian Award at the 34th Annual Friendly House Awards Luncheon in Los Angeles.
 Friendly House is a women's addiction recovery center.
 She told People magazine: "When I got sober, my intention was never to be the poster child of sobriety.
 But when I began speaking about it, it came from a place of needing to heal and take my power back."

-Personal life

-In her free time, she enjoys hiking, yoga, and Pilates.
-As of March 2025, Hale is dating Australian reality star Harry Jowsey.

-Health

-In January 2024, Hale announced that she was two years sober from alcohol.
-She started drinking at 14 and had worked on quitting alcohol on several occasions.
-In an episode of The Diary of a CEO podcast, Hale said: "I just held on to that belief that the real Lucy came out when she was drinking.
-It also quieted my mind... my brain just doesn't shut off and it's exhausting.
-I was a textbook binge drinker, blackout, wouldn't remember what I did or what I said, which is scary."
-She struggled with anxiety and depression.